Last updated: June 22, 2022

 |All products and plans|

 The foundation of your HubSpot account is a database of your business relationships and processes, called the CRM (Customer Relationship Management).
-In HubSpot, the CRM includes four standard objects: contacts, companies, deals, and tickets.
-Each object represents a different type of relationship or process.
-Below, learn how to get started managing a CRM database in HubSpot.Before getting started, make sure you’re logged in to your account.
+Below, learn more about the main components of the CRM, as well as how to get started managing a CRM database in HubSpot.Before getting started, make sure you’re logged in to your account.
 Learn more about logging in to HubSpot.

 For example, John Doe is a contact record and his email address, email@example.com is stored in the Email contact property.
-His company, Orange Inc., is a company record, which can then be associated with John Doe to show the relationship between the two.
-As John interacts with your sales and support teams, you can create and associate deals and tickets with John and his company.
+His company, Orange Inc., is a company record, which is associated with the John Doe contact record.
+As John interacts with your sales and support teams, you can create and associate deals and tickets with both John and his company.
+You can also log any interactions you’ve had with John, such as emails and calls, on the records.

 To engage with other users and get more out of your HubSpot tools, join the HubSpot Community.
 You can see examples from peers, get tips and advice from experts, learn how to troubleshoot common issues, and submit feedback to the Product team.